 ETHELBERT, OFFA AND SUTTON WALLS

-A longer and more authorative account of St Ethelberts life can be found in an essay entitled "ST. ETHELBERT OF EAST ANGLIA, KING AND MARTYR".
+A longer and more authoritative account of St Ethelbert's life can be found in an essay entitled "ST. ETHELBERT OF EAST ANGLIA, KING AND MARTYR".
 Translated from Russian to English by Dmitri Lapa and originates from the Russian Orthodox Church.

-Although there is no first hand account of the infamous story of King Offa of Mercia (born 740AD; King from 757AD; died 796AD) and King Ethelbert of East Angles whose reign lasted from about 779AD until 794AD, it is the main byline of Sutton Walls.
+Although there is no first hand account of the infamous story of King Offa of Mercia (born AD740; King from AD757; died AD796) and King Ethelbert of East Anglia whose reign lasted from about AD779 until AD794, it is the main story of Sutton Walls.
 According to chroniclers it was suggested bachelor King Ethelbert and King Offa's daughter (Alfreda or Etheldritha) were to be married at Offa's Palace at Sutton (this Palace was presumed to be on Sutton Walls a prominent Iron Age Hillfort).
-Ethelbert's journey from East Anglia was said to be over shadowed by an earthquake and other disasters which left the King wary of his encounter with the mighty King Offa.
-It would be likely that Offa had ambition of claiming or having influence over East Anglia through this marriage of his daughter with the King of the East Angles.
+Ethelbert's journey from East Anglia was said to be overshadowed by an earthquake and other disasters which left the King wary of his encounter with the mighty King Offa.
+It would be likely that Offa had ambition of claiming or having influence over East Anglia through this marriage of his daughter with the King of the East Anglia.

-Later Ethelbert's body was carried on a cart towards what is today Hereford.
+Later Ethelbert's body was carried on a cart towards Hereford.
 On route, at a village named Lyde, his head fell from the cart and landed close by to a blind man whose sight was miraculously restored.
 Later in the journey the cart stopped again and a fresh well gushed from the ground.
-This is now known as St. Ethelberts Well on Castle Green.
+This is now known as St. Ethelbert's Well on Castle Green.

-Offa suffered great remorse for the murder and built churches, and monasteries in expiation and made a pilgrimage to Rome.
+Offa suffered great remorse for the murder and built churches, and monasteries on the instruction of the Pope in expiation, following his visit to Rome.

 Posthumously Ethelbert was canonised and a small stone church dedicated to Ethelbert is said to have replaced a simple timber one at the site of Hereford Cathedral in about 830.
 Saint Ethelbert’s shrine can be visited in Hereford Cathedral which is still dedicated to his name and that of the Blessed Virgin Mary.